yuvalmesika/HomeAssistant-EKON-iAircon/README.md

 IT MIGHT ALSO MESS APP THE REGULAR APP USAGE.
 In this case, you should remove the component and restart the iAircon box either by disconnecting it from the supply of the of the AC Controller and reconnect (i.e. the phone cord that doesn't go to the screen).
 Or by triping the switch in the electrical panel.

-**The integration was only tested against ["Airconet" from Ekon](https://play.google.com/store/apps/details?id=com.ekon.airconet.app) ("Main EKON Server") And has not been tested for "Tadiran connect" app ("Tadiran server").** For switching the app, follow the guidnce below.
+**The integration was only tested against ["Airconet" from Ekon](https://play.google.com/store/apps/details?id=com.ekon.airconet.app) ("Main EKON Server") And has not been tested for "Tadiran connect" app ("Tadiran server").** ~~For switching the app, follow the guidnce below.~~ That might not be needed, try just to put your Tadiran credentials in the Airconet app

 # What types of HVACs? / ACs?
 Short: Tadiran mini-central ACs, other iAircon/EKON/Airconet Based ACs